dharaneeshvrd/project-pim/base-image/CLA.md

-**Contributor License Agreement (CLA) for Interface Microservice**
+**Contributor License Agreement (CLA) for Inference Microservice**

-This Contribution License Agreement ("Agreement") is made and entered into between the Interface Microservice project (the "Project"), hosted on GitHub, and you (the "Contributor").
+This Contribution License Agreement ("Agreement") is made and entered into between the Inference Microservice project (the "Project"), hosted on GitHub, and you (the "Contributor").

 **1. Contributions**